 “Be angry, and yet do not sin; do not let the sun go down on your anger.”
 Ephesians 4:26

 Peter, a married man and one of Jesus’ closest disciples came to Him one day and asked, “Lord, how many times, if my friend sins against me, must I forgive him?
 Up to seven times?
 (Matthew 18:21) The question Peter asked is a question that most married people ask.
-One thing every marriage has, is plenty of opportunities for forgiveness…generally on a daily basis.
-Marriage doesn’t involve two perfect people .
+One thing every marriage has is plenty of opportunities for forgiveness… generally daily.
+Marriage doesn’t involve two perfect people.
 People make mistakes.
 All of us do.
 And we’re responsible for our mistakes.
 But our response to people who make mistakes can also be wrongful if we are not careful.
 We’re responsible to God for the way we respond to our spouse when he/she makes a mistake…big or small.

 Jesus’ answer to Peter was, I do not say to you, up to seven times, but up to seventy times seven.”

 Our concern must be twofold: what we do that is in error, but also how we respond to our spouse who errs and hurts us.

 Steps to Seeking Forgiveness